 Messages must have no more than two phases.
 The display time for each phase must be at least two seconds but no more than three seconds.
 The sum of the display time must be a maximum of six seconds.

-102-9.12 Portable Regulatory Signs (PRS): Furnish PRSs that meet the requirements of Section 990 as required by the Plans and Standard Plans.
+102-9.10.4 Portable Regulatory Signs (PRS): Use PRSs in accordance with the TTCP, Standard Plans, and.
+Section 990.
 Ensure that the PRS sign panel is raised to a fully upright position and is fully visible to motorists.

 Activate portable regulatory signs only during active work activities and deactivate when no work is being performed.

-102-9.13 Radar Speed Display Unit (RSDU): Furnish RSDUs that meet the requirements of Section 990 as required by the Plans and Standard Plans to inform motorists of the posted speed and their actual speed.
+102-9.10.5 Radar Speed Display Unit (RSDU): Use RSDUs in accordance with the TTCP, Standard Plans and Section 990 to inform motorists of the posted speed and their actual speed.
 Ensure that the RSDU display panel is mounted in accordance with the manufacturer’s recommendations.

 Activate the radar speed display unit only during active work activities and deactivate when no work is being performed.

-102-9.14 Temporary Signalization and Maintenance: Provide temporary signals and maintain signalization at existing, temporary, and new intersections including, but not limited to, the following:
+102-9.11 Temporary Signalization and Maintenance: Provide and maintain temporary signals and signalization at existing, temporary, and new intersections including, but not limited to, the following:

-1. Installation of temporary poles and span wire assemblies as shown in the Plans,
+1. Installation of temporary poles and span wire assemblies as shown in the TTCP,

-2. Temporary portable traffic signals as shown in the Plans,
+2. Temporary portable traffic signals as shown in the TTCP,

 3. Adding or shifting signal heads,